 N-Gon an architecture and sound installation was installed in the Powder House at Magazine Beach in June of 2013.
 The installation was designed by ArtForming in collaboration with composer and musician Jon Sakata.

 Collective ownership should overcome authorship in a collaborative process.

-Also important to note that working in a public place is different than in a gallery, and there needs to be an advocate for the artist’s perspective.
-We need to make public art for the meaningful connections.
+Also, important to note that working in a public place is different than in a gallery, and there needs to be an advocate for the artist’s perspective.
+We need to make public art to create/strengthen meaningful connections.

 Renata von Tscharner presents on the Charles River Conservancy and the possibility of a Bike Power Project:

 The Charles River is 80 miles, with 20 miles of shoreline or urban parkland in proximity to 300,000 residents and 400,000 workers.
 The mission of the Conservancy is to make these urban parklands more active, attractive and accessible.

 There are many places along the Charles where art could happen and where activities already do happen.
 Examples include:

 The BU boathouse